The dumbbell deadlift is a spin on the traditional deadlift, where an athlete simultaneously picks up two heavy dumbbells resting on either side.

 How Do You Do Sumo Deadlifts with Dumbbells?

-There are two main differences between a sumo deadlift and dumbbell deadlift–your foot position and the way you hold the dumbbell.
+lift and dumbbell deadlift–your foot position and the way you hold the dumbbell.

 Instead of placing your feet inside of the dumbbells, they will be outside.
 The dumbbell will sit vertically.
 One dumbbell is picked up with two hands.